alphagov/government-service-design-manual/service-manual/user-centered-design/resources/typography.md

   -
     title: User centered design
     url: /service-manual/user-centered-design
+  -
+    title: Design patterns
+    url: /service-manual/user-centered-design/resources/design-patterns.html
 ---

+{:.intro}
-Services should use clear, easy to read type, with consistent styles and a clear hierarchy of information.
+Use clear, easy to read type, with consistent styles and a clear hierarchy of information.

 ## The typeface